briochemc/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 This system is what a lot of AD systems have.
 It is what [Nabla.jl](https://github.com/invenia/Nabla.jl/) had originally.[^1]
 We will have a primal (i.e. forward) pass that directly executes the primal function and just records the primal _function_, its _inputs_ and its _output_ onto the tape.[^2].
-Then during the gradient (i.e. reverse) pass it has a function which receives those records from the tape along with the sensitivity of the output, and gives back the sensitivity of the input.
+Then during the gradient (i.e. reverse) pass it has a function that receives those records from the tape along with the sensitivity of the output and gives back the sensitivity of the input.
 We will call this function `pullback_at`, as it pulls back the sensitivity at a given primal point.
 To make this concrete:
 ```julia